GeekWeek

 geekweek paraphernalia

-GeekWeek was established when the Canadian Cyber Incident Response Centre (now part of the Cyber Centre) identified a need to foster stronger collaboration within the cyber security community.
+GeekWeek was established when the Canadian Cyber Incident Cyber incidentAny unauthorized attempt, whether successful or not, to gain access to, modify, destroy, delete, or render unavailable any computer network or system resource.
+Response Centre (now part of the Cyber Centre) identified a need to foster stronger collaboration within the cyber security community.
 The solution-oriented workshop was created to be an environment where participants work together on projects that drive innovation in cyber security.

 With very modest aspirations, the first edition captured the attention and interest of both federal and industry organizations with triple the expected number of attendees.
 Since then, the event has grown from a simple 3-day workshop to a full 9-day event investigating over 20 projects.